What Do Demodex Hair Mites Look Like?

-This happens when an excess of mites are living on the skin, laying too many eggs within follicles & oil glands and leaving behind their corpses to cause clogging of the pores, thus hindering the skin’s natural self-sloughing abilities.
+This happens when an excess of mites live on the skin, laying too many eggs within follicles & oil glands and leaving behind their corpses to cause clogging of the pores, thus hindering skin’s natural self-sloughing abilities.

-Thus, a Demodex mite infestation can manifest in the following symptoms:
+Thus, hair mites infestation can manifest in the following symptoms:

 These symptoms can be incredibly uncomfortable to live with – but the good news is that you don’t have to!

-Click to read more about Ungex’s essential solution to help eliminate Demodex mites from your hair, face and body.
+Click here to read more about Ungex’s essential solution to help eliminate Demodex mites from your hair, face, and body.